Nana2929/ORA-modrl/report.md

 ## Issues

-A node could be an RDC, a CS or a null node that does not open any centers, however, our model only allows a node to be either a RDC or a CS.
-We attempt to fix the problem by adding the deviation term $\delta$, and let the model optimize for infeasibility.
-Unfortunately, the model still goes infeasible under conditions that the numbers of CS and RDC do not sum to the total number of candidate nodes ( $|J|$ ).
+A node could be an RDC, a CS or a null node that does not open any centers, however, it seems our stochastic model in Gurobi only allows a node to be either a RDC or a CS.
+We have attempted to fix the problem by adding the deviation term $\delta$ to let the model optimize allowing infeasibility.
+Unfortunately, the model still goes infeasible every time under constraints such that number of CS and of RDC do not sum to the total number of candidate nodes ( $|J|$ ).
+We suspect that the issue is rooted in the constraints of $\alpha_j$ and $\beta_j$; to be specific, in the Control Balance Equation constraint.

 ## Conclusion